-PerceptIn's self-driving vehicles go on sale in November for $40,000 | VentureBeat
+PerceptIn’s self-driving vehicles go on sale in November for $40,000

 But cost remains the elephant in the room.
 While autonomous cars aren’t as expensive as they used to be, they’re not exactly competitive with midrange family sedans.
 (Think hundreds of thousands of dollars.)

 Dr. Shaoshan Liu says it doesn’t have to be that way.
 The University of California Irving graduate and former Baidu engineer is the founder and CEO of PerceptIn, a robotics startup headquartered in Santa Clara, California that’s been developing an in-house self-driving car platform since 2016.
-It today unveiled the DragonFly Pod, an autonomous vehicle priced at just $40,000 that’ll go on sale in November.
+PerceptIn today unveiled the DragonFly Pod, an autonomous vehicle priced at just $40,000 that’ll go on sale in November.

-“We want to build autonomous vehicles that are affordable and reliable,” he said. “[Our] vision [has always been] to scale the benefits of robotization and autonomous driving to all [people] … and not just to the privileged few.”
+“We want to build autonomous vehicles that are affordable and reliable,” Liu said. “[Our] vision [has always been] to scale the benefits of robotization and autonomous driving to all … and not just to the privileged few.”

 You won’t mistake DragonFly Pod for a self-driving car — it’s closer to a golf cart in size and shape.
 That’s because instead of traveling on highways and busy thoroughfares, it’s destined for college campuses, industrial parks, and other “constrained environments.”